Humpback chub: Population trends

 The historic range of the humpback chub is uncertain, but the distribution was presumably more contiguous than in the present.
 There were possible populations in and below the Flaming Gorge that were likely destroyed by the poisoning of the Green River associated with the construction of the Flaming Gorge Reservoir.
 The fish's distribution within the Grand Canyon has contracted since the construction of Glen Canyon Dam.

-For 2008 the total population of the humpback chub in the Grand Canyon is estimated at 6,000 to 10,000.
+For 2008, the total population of the humpback chub in the Grand Canyon was estimated at 6,000 to 10,000.
 This is a 50-percent increase over the estimation of 2001 and a reversal of the declining trend between 1989 and 2001.
-It seems that a combination of human causes and natural events stabilized the population, particularly the experimental flooding of the canyon and the increase in water temperatures due to draught conditions over the last decade.
+It seems that a combination of human causes and natural events stabilized the population, particularly the experimental flooding of the canyon and the increase in water temperatures due to drought conditions over the last decade [which decade?].

 Management and conservation

 Threats: altered hydrology and cold tailwater releases from reservoirs; Predation by and competition with nonnative fishes; and, parasitism.

-Management Needs: ameliorate effects of reservoirs; ameliorate effects of nonnative fish and parasite sources in chub waters; monitor status of all populations.
+Management needs: ameliorate effects of reservoirs; ameliorate effects of nonnative fish and parasite sources in chub waters; monitor status of all populations.
 Also need to be concerned about genetic isolation of populations by dams.

 The humpback chub's status as an endangered species has prompted elaborate and expensive programs to restore its numbers, largely by modifying the releases from Glen Canyon Dam, creating artificial floods to replicate historic conditions in the Colorado, and removal of non-native predators, such as rainbow trout.

 Effective April 20, 1994, seven reaches of the Colorado River System (totaling 379 miles) were designated as Critical Habitat for Gila cypha.
 The Grand Canyon Protection Act of 1992 reduced stage fluctuation of water releases from Glen Canyon Dam.
 Glen Canyon Environmental Studies Phase I (1984–1987) and Phase II (1990–1995) research data used in development of Glen Canyon Dam Environmental Impact Statement and Biological Opinion.
 Upper Colorado River Basin Recovery and Implementation Plan guides recovery efforts for the species in the Upper Basin.

-After the Colorado had been extensively modified by dams, the Little Colorado River became the fish's stronghold in Grand Canyon region.
-A second population is currently established in Shinumo Creek, another tributary to the Colorado River inside Grand Canyon National Park.
+After the Colorado had been extensively modified by dams, the Little Colorado River became the fish's stronghold in the Grand Canyon region.
+A second population is currently [when?] established in Shinumo Creek, another tributary to the Colorado River inside Grand Canyon National Park.
 The first 300 fish were released in Shinumo Creek in June 2009.
-Over the following two years additional young chubs will be released there.
+Over the following two years additional young chubs were expected to be released there.